CellFateNucOrg/Deconwolf/README.md

 - `z_pixel`: the spacing between planes in nm.
 - `iterations`: the number of rounds of deconvolution you want.
 The default is 50 iterations.

 It is recommended to run the script on one of the stronger GPUs (RTX 4090 or RTX 6000), otherwise it tends to crash, especially with large files.
-To do this, use the `#SBATCH` command at the beginning of the script:
+To do this, use the `#SBATCH` command in the script:
 ```
 #SBATCH --gres=gpu:rtx4090:1 # Use either this one...
 #SBATCH --gres=gpu:rtx6000:1 # ...or this one